Joseph Stiglitz: Life and career

-Stiglitz was born in Gary, Indiana.
+Stiglitz was born in Gary, Indiana into a Jewish family.
 His mother was Charlotte (née Fishman), a schoolteacher, and his father was Nathaniel David Stiglitz, an insurance salesman.
 Stiglitz attended Amherst College, where he was a National Merit Scholar, active on the debate team, and president of the student government.
 During his senior year at Amherst College, he studied at the Massachusetts Institute of Technology (MIT), where he later pursued graduate work.
 In Summer 1965, he moved to the University of Chicago to do research under Hirofumi Uzawa who had received an NSF grant.
 He studied for his PhD from MIT from 1966 to 1967, during which time he also held an MIT assistant professorship.
 Stiglitz stated that the particular style of MIT economics suited him well, describing it as "simple and concrete models, directed at answering important and relevant questions."

 From 1966 to 1970 he was a research fellow at the University of Cambridge.
 Stiglitz initially arrived at Fitzwilliam College, Cambridge as a Fulbright Scholar in 1965, and he later won a Tapp Junior Research Fellowship at Gonville and Caius College, Cambridge which was instrumental in shaping his understanding of Keynes and macroeconomic theory.
-In subsequent years, he held academic positions at Yale, Stanford, Oxford - where he was Drummond Professor of Political Economy - and Princeton.
-Since 2001, Stiglitz has been a professor at Columbia University, with appointments at the Business School, the Department of Economics and the School of International and Public Affairs (SIPA), and is editor of The Economists' Voice journal with J. Bradford DeLong and Aaron Edlin.
+In subsequent years, he held academic positions at Yale, Stanford, Oxford—where he was Drummond Professor of Political Economy—and Princeton.
+Since 2001, Stiglitz has been a professor at Columbia University, with appointments at the Business School, the Department of Economics and the School of International and Public Affairs (SIPA), and is an editor of The Economists' Voice journal with J. Bradford DeLong and Aaron Edlin.